 Today we drive to Sarapiqui.
 Surrounded by lush green forests and banana plantations, it is known throughout Costa Rica for its amazing and rich biodiversity.
-Along the way we will stop to visit a local school.
-The children are very welcoming and it is a great opportunity to interact with locals.
-The school visit only takes place during term time, and the location of the school we visit may vary according to school schedules, therefore please allow flexibility.
+Along the way we will stop to visit a local orphanage.
+The organization provides comprehensive care to minors at social risk (violence interfamilial, child labor, parental negligence, abandonment, among others), with the mission to provide them the means so that they can develop positively in society.

 In the evening we have the opportunity to learn how to make traditional Costa Rican dishes from a local community member.
 You will learn about the history, botanical names and cultivation of each fresh ingredient.
 Enjoy trying all of your culinary creations at the end of the class.

 La Selva Biological Station, developed in 1953, was a pioneer site for education, research, conservation, and eco-tourism and is one of the world’s most important centers for tropical ecosystem research.
 On a hike here, a specialist points out species only seen in this area that are in danger of extinction and explains the steps that are being taken to protect them.

 This morning we climb on board a tractor-pulled trailer and head out to the vast fields of the Corsicana Pineapple Farm for a fun-filled morning learning everything there is to know about growing pineapples organically.
 This is followed by a visit to the factory where they are processed and a chance to taste sample “fresh” pineapples.
 Many have commented that they are the “best” pineapples they have ever tasted!